eddiemoya/Media-Categories/readme.txt

 No. Currently there is no way to change the taxonomy, or create additional taxonomy metaboxes in the Media Library without adding a little bit of PHP (preferably to you theme).

-Have no fear however, I do have intentions to add magical plugins options pages to allow as much as possible to be done without development - sorry but I have no timeline for when this might happen.
+Have no fear however, I do have intentions to add magical plugin options pages to allow as much as possible to be done without development - sorry but I have no timeline for when this might happen.

 = Is there any way to see all the attachment/media items associated to a category/taxonomy term, the way we can with Posts? =

-Not yet.
-The next major effort in this plugins development is going to be the addition of taxonomy listing pages.
+In WordPress 3.5, you can now see any taxonomy enabled for attachments the same way you see Categories for Posts.
+For earlier versions, I'm afraid the answer is no.

 = I found a bug, or I would like to suggest/request a feature, can I submit it? =